Yasemin544/irc-chat/README.md

 **QUEUES**
 All the signals that is written to and read from sockets are first put and get to a sendQueue.
-At the meantime, all the strings that are going to be written and read from client dialog screen are again put and get to a screenQueue. client dialog screen are again put and get to a screenQueue.
+At the meantime, all the strings that are going to be written and read from client dialog screen are again put and get to a screenQueue.

 --------------------------------------------------------------------------------------------------------------------
 **BUGS**